camcl/poolimputeSNPs/README.md

 * `'prophaser'`

-* `None` (default)
+* `none` (default)

 __Warning:__ due to the memory requirements of the program, `'prophaser'` must be run only in a cluster environment.

 ## Usage with a container (recommended, even necessary if running on a cluster)

-Why is it recommended?
-Avoid creating the conda environment and having a different OS.
+Avoid creating the (very large) conda environment.

 ### Verify the installation of Apptainer

-If the installation is correct, the command `apptainer --version` should print out `apptainer version X.Y.Z` depending on the last release.
+If the installation is correct, the command `apptainer --version` should print out `apptainer version X.Y.Z` depending on the latest release.

 ### Build the container image